lizard43/getoffmylawn/pi/README.md

 ### Screen Saver, Menubar, Mouse AND autostart python script

 - edit the /home/pi/.config/lxsession/LXDE-pi/autostart to disable the screen saver, hide the menubar, hide the mouse and start the python script at start

+### Wifi

+- Configure the pi to connect to the NodeMCU's AP by editing a [config script](https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md)